Hit enter after type your search item

 A few points about the string charAt method:

-• The charAt takes an argument which is an int type.
+parameter The charAt takes a parameter which is an int type.

-• If the index value is greater than string length or a negative number, an error IndexOutOfBoundsException occurs.
+Error If the index value is greater than the string length or a negative number, an error IndexOutOfBoundsException occurs.

 The example of using charAt method